lenhoanglnh/SmartPoop/English/3-bias.md

 After a minute or two, Issa is taken care of.

-> Hello Issa, I'm Dr. Paola Marta.
+> Hello Mister Gueye, I'm Dr. Paola Marta.
 You should know that we are used to dealing with SmartPoop emergencies.
 For the past two years, most of our patients have come in as a result of a SmartPoop alert, and the report they send us always helps us a lot in caring for our patients[^familiarity].
 How do you feel?

 [^familiarity]: According to a recent study, most people do indeed seem to trust an algorithm's judgments more than a human's, at least for some predictions like Tesla's success, European sanctions against cyberwarfare, or the future of Brexit.
 Disturbingly, however, experienced professionals, on the other hand, trust algorithms less, leading them to worse judgments than non-professionals when given an algorithmic advice!
 [**Paper.** Algorithm appreciation: People prefer algorithmic to human judgment.
 Jennifer Logg, Julia Minsona & Don Moore.
 Organizational Behavior and Human Decision Processes (2019).](https://www.sciencedirect.com/science/article/abs/pii/S0749597818303388)